Home Burglary Statistics in the US

 homeMortgage icon

-Insurers look at crime rates in your area when determining premiums.
-However, homes with security systems, monitored alarms or reinforced entry points may qualify for discounts, helping offset potential rate increases.
+Insurers evaluate local crime rates when determining premiums.
+Homes with security systems, monitored alarms or reinforced entry points qualify for discounts that offset rate increases.

 Home Burglary FAQ